-- A person who is bound by duty to maintain trust and confidence to the Company such as but not limited to its auditors, legal counsels, investment bankers, financial advisers; and - A person who agrees in writing to maintain in strict confidence the disclosed material information and will not take advantage of it for his personal gain; - 5.
-All disclosed information shall be released via the approved stock exchange procedure for company announcements as well as through the annual report; and - 6.
+- A person who is bound by duty to maintain trust and confidence to the Company such as but not limited to its auditors, legal counsels, investment bankers, financial advisers; and - A person who agrees in writing to maintain in strict confidence the disclosed material information and will not take advantage of it for his personal gain; - 6.
+All disclosed information shall be released via the approved stock exchange procedure for company announcements as well as through the annual report; and - 7.
 The Board is primarily accountable to the stockholders.
+The Board shall ensure a comprehensive, accurate, reliable and timely report to shareholders and other stakeholders to give a fair and complete picture of the Bank's financial condition, results and business operations.
 The Board shall commit at all times to fully disclose material information dealings for the interest of the stakeholders.
-It shall cause the filing of all required information through the Philippine Stock Exchange (PSE) and submission to the Commission for the interest of the Bank's stockholders and other stakeholders.
+It shall cause the filing of all required information through the Philippine Stock Exchange (PSE) and submission to the Commission for the interest of the Bank's stockholders.